-You cannot edit the Responsible Person data in the notification of a cosmetic product.
+You cannot edit the Responsible Person data in the notification of a cosmetic product in CPNP.
 The Responsible Person data is linked to the organisation details registered in SAAS.

-Therefore, if this data needs to be updated or corrected this has to be done by the organisation Local Administrator in SAAS.
+Therefore, if the Responsible Person data needs to be updated or corrected, the organisation Local Administrator has to do it in SAAS.

-In order to update your organization profile, connect to SAAS (https://webgate.ec.europa.eu/saas) and go to the administration interface clicking the "Manage" button just near your active access profile.
+To update your organisation data, connect to SAAS https://webgate.ec.europa.eu/saas and go to the administration interface clicking the "Manage" button just near your active access profile.

 The access requests submitted by your colleagues are in SAAS.
 However, only the organisation Local Administrators have the possibility to accept/reject the access requests.